Shopify/remote-dom/CONTRIBUTING.md

 To build all the package outputs for the repo, run `pnpm build`.
 This command uses [Rollup](https://rollupjs.org/), with a good set of configuration options provided by [Quilt](https://github.com/lemonmade/quilt/blob/main/documentation/projects/packages/builds.md).
 Some of these versions, like the `.esnext` version of the project you will see, preserve most of the original source code, so that build tools can be configured to parse, process, polyfill, and minify this code in the same way the rest of an application’s codebase.
 This helps to significantly reduce the bundle size of these packages.

-`pnpm build` is automatically run before the project is published.
-You only need to run it manually when you want to verify the outputs it produces (all of which are ignored in `git`).
+`pnpm build` runs in CI and before publication.
+Generated outputs are ignored by Git, but you should run the command locally before submitting changes that affect package output.

 ### Contributing a change